GAGvozdik/wwwhypda/README.md

 3. Run the backend.
-   In your terminal, inside the cloned `wwhypda` folder, first move to the folder ``wwhypda-backend`:
+   In your terminal, inside the cloned `wwhypda` folder, first move to the folder `wwhypda-backend`:

        cd wwhypda-backend

-   Then create a virtual environment and activate it.
+   Then, create a virtual environment and activate it.
 You can for example use the following line to create and activate the Python virtual environment `workEnv`:

        python -m venv workEnv workEnv/Scripts/Activate